Michaelryan228/reading-notes/README.md

 * **Learn from critcism**
 * **Find lessons and insiration in the success of others**
 * **All of this will give you a greater sense of free will**

+#### Rabindranth Tagore
+Was a poet who once said
+>The one who plants trees, knowing that he will never sit in their shade, has atleast started to understand the meaning of life.
+So dont forget things take time and if youre lucky the things you do in life might help someone else in the *future.*